Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

 We see the risk of underreported skill repertoires for the robotic hands.
-Not all hands fully exhaust their skill repertoire in the respective publication.
-Even though we aggregate results from various publications using the same hand, we can not be sure that the hand would not be able to perform an in-hand manipulation skill with more DoF or another category of skills not seen in the publication.
-Thus, it is likely that some skills that a hand would be able to perform are not investigated in the respective publication.
-For instance, the users of prosthetic hands may be able to perform a large variety of skills in their daily lives that are not reported in any publication.
-As a result, we analyze extreme cases, e.g., the minimum complexity of a hand required to implement a specific skill.
+Not all hands fully exhaust their skill set in their respective publication.
+Even though we aggregate results from various publications using the same hand, we cannot be sure that the hand would not be able to perform an in-hand manipulation skill with more DoF or another category of skills not seen in the publications.
+Thus, it is likely that some skills that a hand can perform are not investigated in the respective publication.
+Users of prosthetic hands may be able to perform a large variety of skills in their daily lives that are not reported in any publication.
+Hence, we analyze extreme cases, e.g., the minimum complexity of a hand required to implement a specific skill.

+Another limitation is the binary nature of reporting skills, which means it is not possible to infer the quality or proficiency of performing a skill with a particular hand.

-\subsubsection{Summary measures and synthesis of results}
+\subsubsection{Summary Measures and Synthesis of Results}

-If a hand is used in multiple papers, we aggregated the results by accumulating all sensor features and performed skills.
-We summarized the results in the following charts.
+If a hand is used in multiple papers, we aggregate results by taking the union of demonstrated skills (logical OR across papers).
+Analyses are conducted both per paper-hand combination ($N=128$) and per hand after aggregation ($N=93$).

+All statistical methods were selected, all results were verified, and all interpretations were done by the authors.
+The statistical analysis implementation was done with the assistance of Claude Code (model: Sonnet-4.6, Anthropic).